Keratoconus: Know the Signs of This Mysterious Eye Disease

 The exact cause is unknown, but doctors suspect certain factors may play a role:

 “Long-term rubbing of your eyes also can raise the risk of keratoconus,” he says.
 So keep your hands away from your eyes as much as possible, he cautions, and treat seasonal eye allergies to reduce the itching that leads to habitual rubbing.

 “Because the changes may progress very slowly, the condition is often detected only after significant steepening of the cornea has occurred,” Dr. Dupps says.

 Except in advanced cases, you can’t see the effects of the disease with the naked eye.
 Parents can’t see it in their kids’ eyes.
 And you won’t see it in the mirror.

 However, you may notice possible warning signs in your child’s vision exams over time.

 Consider asking your doctor about testing for keratoconus if you notice:

 Aside from doing what you can to keep your eyes safe, there’s currently no way to prevent keratoconus.
-Catching it before it does too much damage to your vision is the key, Dr. Dupps says, and the availability of a stabilizing treatment like corneal cross-linking has made it possible to prevent vision loss from keratooconus.
+Catching it before it does too much damage to your vision is the key, Dr. Dupps says, and the availability of a stabilizing treatment like corneal cross-linking has made it possible to prevent vision loss from keratoconus.